mtklein/questlog/README.md

 ## Development
 Open `Package.swift` in Xcode.
 Xcode will generate a project automatically.
 Build and run on macOS or an iOS simulator.
 Quest data is saved to `quests.json` in your documents folder.
+If you are building from the command line, run `./deps.sh` to check for a Swift toolchain.

 ## Running on macOS
 1. Install Xcode from the Mac App Store.